How to claim PIP

 If you’re waiting a long time for a decision about your claim, you can contact your nearest Citizens Advice.

 You can complain to the DWP if the delay is unreasonable.
 You may be able to claim compensation if the delay is considered unlawful.
 However, there are no set rules about what is unreasonable or unlawful.

 Start your claim - fill in a PIP1 form

 You can start your PIP claim by filling in a PIP1 form.
 You can do this either:

-- by phone - a DWP adviser will fill in the basic claim form during the call, it should only take 20 minutes
+- by phone - a DWP adviser will fill in the PIP1 form during the call, it should take 20 minutes

 It’s best to start your claim by phone because it’s quicker and your PIP payments usually start from when you make your claim - either the date you phone or the date the DWP receives your PIP1 form.